princeton-logion/logion-app/docs/explainers/ccr.md

 ### The ratio

 The algorithm then essentially divides the original word's chance score by the confidence score of its highest-suggested replacement.
 The result is the chance-confidence ratio for that word pair.

+A higher chance-confidence score means the current word is highly likely in its current context.
+A lower chance-confidence score means the current word is unlikely relative to the model's suggested replacement.
+In other words, a lower score means a likely transcription error while a higher score means the word is unlikely to have been mistranscribed.